qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/prerequisites/dataset-selection.md

 ### Interesting

-Data you're excited about!
+Data you are excited about!

 ### Imperfect

 Data that has some usability problems.
-It's OK if you can't load it in QGIS.
+It is OK if you cannot load it in QGIS.

 ### "New"